pooyasf/pooyasf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I have a background in Electrical Engineering and Applied Mathmatics.
 Currently I am working at the intersection of deep neural networks and PDEs.
-I love the way math could help us code (aparently) complicated phenomenons in nature with its simple objects , so we can understand it betters.
+I love the way math could help us code (aparently) complicated phenomenons in nature with its simple objects , so we can understand it better.

 I have put several my previous projects [here](https://pooyasf.github.io/projects/){:target="\_blank"} .